SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/index.md

 slug: /alerts/scheduled-searches
 title: Scheduled Searches
 sidebar_label: Scheduled Searches
-description: Scheduled searches are standard saved searches that are executed on a schedule you set.
+description: You can schedule log searches to send alerts.
 ---

 Scheduled searches are standard saved searches that are executed on a schedule you set.
 Once configured, scheduled searches run continuously, making them a great tool for continuously monitoring your stack.
 For instructions, see [Schedule a Search](schedule-search.md).